Clock: Fully mechanical

-These mechanical clocks were intended for two main purposes: for signalling and notification (e.g., the timing of services and public events), and for modeling the solar system.
-The former purpose is administrative, the latter arises naturally given the scholarly interests in astronomy, science, astrology, and how these subjects integrated with the religious philosophy of the time.
+These mechanical clocks were intended for two main purposes: for signalling and notification (e.g., the timing of services and public events) and for modeling the Solar System.
+The former purpose is administrative; the latter arises naturally given the scholarly interests in astronomy, science, and astrology and how these subjects integrated with the religious philosophy of the time.
 The astrolabe was used both by astronomers and astrologers, and it was natural to apply a clockwork drive to the rotating plate to produce a working model of the solar system.

-Simple clocks intended mainly for notification were installed in towers, and did not always require faces or hands.
+Simple clocks intended mainly for notification were installed in towers and did not always require faces or hands.
 They would have announced the canonical hours or intervals between set times of prayer.
 Canonical hours varied in length as the times of sunrise and sunset shifted.
-The more sophisticated astronomical clocks would have had moving dials or hands, and would have shown the time in various time systems, including Italian hours, canonical hours, and time as measured by astronomers at the time.
-Both styles of clock started acquiring extravagant features such as automata.
+The more sophisticated astronomical clocks would have had moving dials or hands and would have shown the time in various time systems, including Italian hours, canonical hours, and time as measured by astronomers at the time.
+Both styles of clocks started acquiring extravagant features, such as automata.

 In 1283, a large clock was installed at Dunstable Priory in Bedfordshire in southern England; its location above the rood screen suggests that it was not a water clock.
 In 1292, Canterbury Cathedral installed a 'great horloge'.
-Over the next 30 years there are mentions of clocks at a number of ecclesiastical institutions in England, Italy, and France.
+Over the next 30 years, there were mentions of clocks at a number of ecclesiastical institutions in England, Italy, and France.
 In 1322, a new clock was installed in Norwich, an expensive replacement for an earlier clock installed in 1273.
 This had a large (2 metre) astronomical dial with automata and bells.
 The costs of the installation included the full-time employment of two clockkeepers for two years.